qwerty12/G20Dispatcher/README.md

 ```

 ### Building the daemon

-(Note: this is optional - a compiled ARMv7 Android 12-targeting binary is already included)

 Assuming you have the NDK already set up, go the lib directory and download the needed lib files (substitute as needed if you're building for something other than an ARMv7 Android 12 device)